OPEnSLab-OSU/Loom/README.md

 ### Overall Structure

 The Loom Library is effectively an aggregate of all of the functionality possible within the entirety of the supported devices, sensors, and actuators.
-The user then specifies the needs of their sketch inside the config.h.
-Based on the needs of the sketch, the requisite files, functions, and logic will be dynamically included such that only what is needed by the sketch is uploaded to the device. loom_preamble.h uses config.h to know which files to include, these files in turn then include the libraries they need. loom_common.h is also always present as it has the Loom_begin() function, which sets up all the modules and sensors being used by the sketch.
+The user then specifies the needs of their sketch inside the `config.h`.
+Based on the needs of the sketch, the requisite files, functions, and logic will be dynamically included such that only what is needed by the sketch is uploaded to the device. loom_preamble.h uses `config.h` to know which files to include, these files in turn then include the libraries they need. `loom_common.h` is also always present as it has the `Loom_begin()` function, which sets up all the modules and sensors being used by the sketch.

 #### Example Library Include Hierarchy

 The hierarchy of included files looks something like the following (example if building for Ishield device on Feather M0 WiFi)  *(actual files may have since changed, but the idea/hierarchy remain)*.

-**Note** – bolded are files that are always necessary and thus included, independent of config.h.
+**Note** – bolded are files that are always necessary and thus included, independent of `config.h`.
 In angle brackets are non-Loom dependencies.

 - Ishield_Example.ino
   - **Config.h**